Craitbla/Craitbla/README.md

 ## About Me :

-- I am a Java-developer from Russia/Kazan.
+- :technologist: I am a Java-developer from Russia/Kazan.

-- I study at School 21 (School for developers from Sber).
+- :school: I study at School 21 (School for developers from Sber).

 - :star2: I want to know more spells.